Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Application to magnetic resonance fingerprinting (MRF) reconstruction

 In this section, we thus show how we can accurately reconstruct six parameter maps from \textit{in vivo} undersampled acquisitions (Section \ref{sec:acq}) by leveraging an extensive high-resolution dictionary (Section \ref{sec:dic}) and the HD-MED model.
 Algorithm~\ref{alg:DC} provides a schematic summary of our procedure.
 Figure~\ref{fig:pipeline} provides an illustration of our matching strategy or step 2 in Algorithm \ref{alg:DC}, once the HD-MED model has been estimated.
 Each acquired signal is first assigned to one of the learned clusters, and reduced accordingly to be then matched to the best dictionary signal in the corresponding cluster.
 It leads to improvements in both memory management complexity and reconstruction speed for parameter maps when compared to traditional dictionary matching, see Section \ref{sec:times}.

 We compare two instances of HD-MED, namely HD-GMM and HD-STM, where the mixture components are respectively set to Gaussian and Student distributions.
-The computations for the corresponding OEM are detailed in Section 3 of the Appendix.
-All the experiments are performed with a Python code using the JAX library \citep{jax2018github} with Nvidia V100-32gb GPU except for the dictionary generation part that is done with a mix of Matlab and Python.
-The Python code is available at \href{https://github.com/geoffroyO/HD-MED}{https://github.com/geoffroyO/HD-MED}.
+The computations for the corresponding OEM are detailed in Section 5 of the Appendix.
+Additional computations and results for mixtures of Laplace distributions (HD-LM) are given in Appendix Section 6.
+All experiments are performed with a Python code using the JAX library \citep{jax2018github} with Nvidia H100-80gb GPU for training, and V100-32gb GPU for inference except for the dictionary generation part that is done with a mix of Matlab and Python.